mazeincoding/Mazeway/README.md

 ## Usage
 This is as simple as it can get.
 This is all the steps:
 1. Create a Supabase project and get your ANON key and Supabase project URL.
-2. Open the .env.local file and replace `NEXT_PUBLIC_SUPABASE_URL` with your project URL and `NEXT_PUBLIC_SUPABASE_ANON_KEY` with your ANON key.
+2. Open the .env.example file and replace `NEXT_PUBLIC_SUPABASE_URL` with your project URL and `NEXT_PUBLIC_SUPABASE_ANON_KEY` with your ANON key.
 Example:
 ```bash
 NEXT_PUBLIC_SUPABASE_URL=your-project-url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your-anon-key
 ```
+3. Rename the `.env.example` file to `.env.local`
 > Note: The ANON key is designed to be public!
 See [Reddit discussion](https://www.reddit.com/r/Supabase/comments/1fcndq7/is_it_safe_to_expose_my_supabase_url_and/) and [Supabase docs](https://supabase.com/docs/guides/api/api-keys)
-1. Head over to Supabase and within your project, click `SQL Editor` in the sidebar.
+4. Head over to Supabase and within your project, click `SQL Editor` in the sidebar.
 Run all the following code snippets (this will set up the necessary tables, RLS policies, etc for te app to work)

 **Snippet 1:**
 ```sql